Cognitive waveform design for widely separated multi-input multi-output radar with stopband in presence of narrowband jammer

 Authors

-1 Faculty of Electrical Engineering, Imam Hossein Comprehensive University, Tehran, Iran
+1 PhD student, Imam Hossein University (AS), Tehran, Iran

 Abstract